aptos-labs/developer-docs/docs/tools/aptos-cli/use-cli/cli-configuration.md

 ### Setting up shell completion

 You can set up shell completions with the `generate-shell-completions` command.
-You can lookup configuration for your specific shell.
+You can look up configuration for your specific shell.
 The supported shells are `[bash, zsh, fish, powershell, elvish]`.
 An example is below for [`oh my zsh`](https://ohmyz.sh/).

 ```bash
 aptos config generate-shell-completions --shell zsh --output-file ~/.oh-my-zsh/completions/_aptos